 If you and your spouse are not on speaking terms, if every discussion turns into an argument, or if you or your spouse has moved out of the family home, you can implement a temporary parenting time and child support schedule while your divorce is pending.
 This is often especially important during the school year, as divorcing parents need to continue to ensure that their children have necessary supplies and get where they need to be on time.

-Request a Confidential Initial Divorce Consultation in North County, CA and Downtown San Diego, CA
+Request a Confidential Initial Divorce Case Evaluation in North County, CA and Downtown San Diego, CA

-If you live in the North County area and are thinking about filing for divorce, we encourage you to contact us for a confidential initial consultation.
+If you live in the North County area and are thinking about filing for divorce, we encourage you to contact us for a confidential initial case evaluation.
 To request an appointment with divorce attorney and Certified Family Law Specialist Richard M. Renkin, please call 619-299-7100 or inquire online today.